k77torpedo/ActionLog/README.md

 * `ActionLogIntArray`
 * `ActionLogFloat`
 * `ActionLogFloatArray`
+* `ActionLogString`
+* `ActionLogStringArray`

-The classes provided have no generic implementation.
+The classes provided have no generic implementation as they have been code-generated by a personal project of mine to be open-sourced here.
+I'm sorry for the inconvenience.
 You are encouraged to change the code to your needs.

 # MIT License